 Munich Hochschule, Toho Conservatory in Tokyo and Escuela Superior de Musica Reina Sofia in Madrid.

 He is on the Faculty of the Mannes School of Music, and is Founder/Director of the International Keyboard Institute & Festival held every summer in New York City.
 Mr. Rose's performances at the Festival have been recorded by WFMT Chicago and NPR for worldwide radio broadcast.

-Mr. Rose has served on the Faculties at the Ecole Normale de Musique in Paris, the Tel-Hai Festival in Israel, and the Duszniki Chopin Festival.
+Mr. Rose has served on the Faculties at the Ecole Normale de Musique in Paris and the Duszniki Chopin Festival.
 He is also in demand as a juror at international competitions including the Busoni (Italy), E-Competition (USA), Beethoven & Schubert (Germany), Liszt (Netherlands), Hamamatsu (Japan), Santander & Maria Canals (Spain) and Chopin (Poland) Competitions.
 He has toured major cities in China, giving recitals, masterclasses and promoting his 4 volume book "Becoming a Virtuoso".
 Last season included classes and recitals in the US, Germany, the Netherlands, Russia, France and Italy.
 This season includes performances and classes in the US, Germany, Italy, Madrid, and the Paris Conservatory.
 Mr. Rose was awarded an Honorary Doctorate in Music from the State University of New York for his lifetime achievement in music.